 Sample the award-winning wines of the Okanagan Valley while gazing at spectacular scenery.
 There are options for self-guided or guided wine tours and plenty of excellent wineries to visit.

 The Sea to Sky Gondola in Squamish rises to over 885m in just eight minutes.
 The ride provides spectacular views of mountains, forest and Howe Sound.
 Stretch your legs at the top on a hike along one of the trails and snap a selfie on one of the cantilevered viewing platforms or while crossing the suspension bridge.
 Shuttle services are available to Squamish from Vancouver between May and October.

-A race in the northern Cariboo region that has been attracting adventurous types for 23 years, the Gold Rush Trail Sled Dog Mail Run (21 to 24 January 2016) is a three-day race from Quesnel to Barkerville.
+A race in the northern Cariboo region that has been attracting adventurous types for 23 years, the Gold Rush Trail Sled Dog Mail Run (in January) is a three-day race from Quesnel to Barkerville.
 It recreates the postman’s trail during the Gold Rush era.
 The novelty is that trail participants actually carry official Canada Post mail from Quesnel Post office to Barkerville Post office.
 It’s open to sled dog teams, skijorers, cross-country skiers, snowshoers and just about anyone (with self-propelled transportation) who can negotiate a packed snow trail.

-Out of ski season many mountain resorts offer plenty of outdoor diversions, such as hiking, biking, fishing and kayaking.
+Out of ski season, many mountain resorts offer plenty of outdoor diversions, such as hiking, biking, fishing and kayaking.
 The Whistler Blackcomb gondola is an experience worth putting on your list.
-And if you’re looking for another activity that will save your knees or hips try the Sun Peaks Segway Safari (debuting in summer 2016).
+And if you’re looking for another activity that will save your knees or hips try the Sun Peaks Segway Safari.

 13-Ride the Rocky Mountaineer